ericyung1998/ericyung1998/README.md

 ### I'm a final year student at HKUST majoring in Information Systems and Operations Management
 - 👋 I'm currently finishing up my final semester in university and will be soon looking for work opportunities in the UK
 - 🌱 I’m currently learning about everything data!
-I'm interested in machine learning, modeling, and time series forecasting
+My interests are machine learning, modeling, and time series forecasting
 - 👀 I’m looking for roles as a data analyst, business analyst, or data scientist

 ### Connect with Me: